On the automorphism group of non-necessarily normal affine toric varieties: Preliminaries

 Locally nilpotent derivations have a geometric counterpart.
-If $X$ is an affine variety and $\KK[X]$ the rings of regular function, there exists a correspondence between locally nilpotent derivations on $\KK[X]$ and regular additive group actions on $X$.
-The correspondence is defined as follows, see \cite{freudenburg2006algebraic} for details.
+If $X$ is an affine variety and $\KK[X]$ is the ring of regular functions, there exists a correspondence between locally nilpotent derivations on $\KK[X]$ and regular additive group actions on $X$.
+The correspondence is defined as follows, see \cite[Section~1.5]{freudenburg2006algebraic} for details.
 Let $\mu\colon \GA\times X \to X$ be a regular $\GA$-action on $X$.
 We associate a locally nilpotent derivation $\partial$ to $\mu$ via:

 Furthermore, every regular $\GA$-action on $X$ arises from such a locally nilpotent derivation $\partial$.
-The regular $\GA$-action $\mu$ corresponding to $\partial$ is given as the comorphism of
+The regular $\GA$-action $\mu$ corresponding to $\partial$ is given as the comorphism of the morphism